FTarfasse/quick-perf-wiki/SQL-annotations.md

 # Configuration
 [Configuration with JUnit 4 and Spring](https://github.com/quick-perf/doc/wiki/QuickPerfSpringRunner-&-SQL-annotations)

+The SQL annotations automatically detect if you use *Hibernate* or *Spring Boot* framewoks.
+If a SQL property is not respected, the SQL annotations can suggest you solutions to fix it.

 # Worflow
 Below, we try to describe a way to efficiently use SQL annotation during development.